-- 3. The Neighbourhood Plan, once approved, will: - Provide direction to the nature and location of any proposed future housing developments. - Revitalise the community by providing a more appropriate and sustainable mix of housing types and sizes which will help reverse the ageing demographic profile of the population. - Have land allocated to make clear the location where the first delivery of new homes will be supported. - Ensure housing development is built to have a policy that any housing development must be built to agreed standards, and design, whilst being financially viable and sustainable.
-Any development must also respect the character of existing properties and the integrity of the villages. - Ensure priority is given to achieving the community's aspirations.
+- 3. The Neighbourhood Plan, once approved, will: - Give the parish residents the ability to provide direction to the nature and location of any proposed future housing developments. - Revitalise the community by providing a more appropriate and sustainable mix of housing types and sizes which will help reverse the ageing demographic profile of the population. - Have land allocated to make clear the location where the first delivery of new homes will be supported. - Have a policy that any housing development must be built to agreed standards, and design, whilst being financially viable and sustainable.
+Any development must also respect the character of existing properties and the integrity of the villages. - Commit the parish council to adhering to the Neighbourhood Plan when deciding its position on planning applications.
+It will ensure priority is given to achieving the community's aspirations.